BRC-Thomas/kofi-multi-download/README.md

 # kofi-multi-download
-Download everything with one script
+Download every item with one script

+## How to Use

+1. Open the page where download links are listed.
+2. Open the browser console.
+3. Paste the code and press Enter.